These are the 15 best hair colors for blue eyes that are sure to make those baby blues pop.

 Here’s the first thing you should know about the pearly shade: It’s not easy to achieve.
 Most traditional hair colors (think browns, reds, and blacks) can be applied over any base color without complication.
 When it comes to pastels and silvers, however, the situation gets complicated.
 Your colorist has to start with the perfect shade to end up with the ideal silver result.
 It’s important to note that your colorist may need to bleach your strands if you have naturally dark hair, which will result in some damage to the hair.

 For that reason, Godard is clear that this color requires serious commitment.
-Whether you’re pre-lightening the hair or maintaining your silver after the fact, be sure you’re in for the long haul.
+Whether you’re bleaching the hair or maintaining your silver after the fact, be sure you’re in for the long haul.

 “The maintenance once silver or gray is a lot for busy clients or those who don’t want to be in the salon regularly,” he explains.